tessajwu/Tessa_Portfolio/about.md

 ## About Me

 Hi!
 My name is Tessa Wu, a current Solutions Engineer at Celonis.
-In simple terms, I work with clients to analyze their business processes using process mining and identify inefficiencies that impact metrics such as cost savings, revenue generation, and overall process efficiency.
+In simple terms, I work with Fortune 500 clients to analyze their business processes using process mining and identify inefficiencies that impact metrics such as cost savings, revenue generation, and overall process efficiency.
 From there, I help design solutions using applications, automations, and AI to improve their performance.
+I also act as a trusted advisor for our clients to help them continuously improve their processes to create value, contexualizing granular insights into high-level business impacts.

 I have a B.S in Data Science with a minors in Business Administration and Mathematics from Boston University.
 My professional experience, coursework, and projects have equipped me with a solid foundation in business, statistics, and computer science.
 With a strong understanding of data manipulation, statistical analysis, and predictive modeling, I am eager to combine my technical expertise with my passion for business and my love for global perspectives to drive forward-thinking data-drvien impacts.
 <br>